sinizinairina/eviltext/site/docs/basics.md

 the attribute and its value delimited with the colon (for boolean attributes the colon can be omited), see example below.

-    - Application : Blog
+    - Type       : Blog
     - Title      : My Blog
     - About      : Life and Technology
     - Navigation : Home, /, Contact me, mailto:me@mail.com
     - Comments

 ## Config options